 English majors enjoy satisfying careers and admission to graduate programs due to their ability to read closely, write clearly, research thoroughly, and think critically.
 From first-year composition through senior capstone courses, English students engage a wide range of historical and contemporary texts and subject matter, including global, ethnic, minority, and popular literatures; film and visual media; and scientific and professional writing.
 Our majors are known and respected for their ability to communicate effectively both verbally and in writing, and find success in such diverse fields as law, business, media, education, publishing, and science.

 Our Professional Writing curriculum emphasizes in-depth understanding of communication processes that bridge disciplines and industries and enables our graduates to consider numerous career opportunities.
-We incorporate theory with practice into all our classes, considering issues of effectiveness, consequence, and responsibility.
+We incorporate theory with practice into all our es, considering issues of effectiveness, consequence, and responsibility.
 Students advance their skills in writing, editing, design, project management, and technology.
 English – Rhetoric & Professional Writing graduates are well suited for careers in:

 - Non-profit management

 - Civic affairs

 - Web development

 - Environmental writing